accidentaldevelopment/Inotify/README.md

 Installation
 ---

-Installation is pretty simple:

-	1. Clone the repo
-	2. rake gem
-	3. gem install pkg/inotify-<version>.gem
+### Prereqs

 **Note:** This will only work on Linux.
 The Inotify system doesn't exist on anything else.

+**Another Note:** Inotify was included in the mainline kernel starting with 2.6.13.
+That was released in 2005, so any systems newer than that (rhel5+, for example) should include it.

+If you're just going to install the gem, there are none beyond the usual; i.e, compiler, kernel headers, etc.

+If you plan to clone the repo or do anything with the Rakefile, you'll need three gems (these are listed development_dependecies in the gemspec, but that doesn't really help people trying to just run specs):

+  1. rake-compiler
+  2. rspec (>= 2.6)
+  3. yard

+### Actual Installation

+There are basically two options for installation:

+  1. Clone the repo, build the gem, and install
+  2. Download the gem from the Downloads section and install that.

+Option 1 requires the prereqs listed above.
+Option 2 shouldn't require anything.
+Note that there's no guarantee the gem available for download will match the current version.
+I plan to keep them in sync, but I'm quite capable of forgetting such things.

 This library has been tested on the following systems:
 	* Red Hat 5   x86_64
 	* Red Hat 6   x86_64
 	* Fedora 15   x86_64
-It should work on a 32bit system, but I don't have one to test on.
+	* Ubuntu 10.4 i686
+This has only been tested on one 32 bit system so far.
+But since inotify is part of the kernel it's probably safe to assume it will work on anything that has a kernel new enough to have the subsystem.

 Usage
 ---